Ethics

 Members of the physiotherapy profession have an ethical responsibility to:

-4. Work effectively within the health care system and manage resources responsibly.
+4. Work effectively within the health-care system and manage resources responsibly.
+(Accountability, Integrity)

-5. Act transparently and with integrity in all professional and business practices including fees and billing; advertising of professional services; and real and/or perceived conflicts of interest.
+5. Act transparently and with integrity in all professional and business practices, including fees and billing, advertising of professional services, and real and/or perceived conflicts of interest.
+(Accountability, Integrity)

-7. Be professionally and morally responsible for addressing incompetent, unsafe, illegal, or unethical practice of any health care provider and legally responsible for reporting conduct that puts the client at risk to the appropriate authority/ies.
+7. Be professionally and morally responsible for addressing incompetent, unsafe, illegal, or unethical practice of any health-care provider and be legally responsible for reporting to the appropriate authority/authorities conduct that puts the client at risk.
+(Accountability, Integrity)

 C. Responsibilities to Self and the Profession